Reviews You Can Rely On

 • Mile paced strides, 2-3 sets

-While some aspects of our testing metrics are subjective, we strive to provide a fair assessment of the different models by testing them multiple times under many conditions.
+We strive to assess the different shoes fairly by testing them multiple times under many conditions.
 Every pair of shoes was given adequate time underfoot, and most went through significantly more miles than required.
-To complement our in-use testing and confirm our findings, we also send a second pair of each model to our testing warehouse, where we collect hard measurements such as heel-toe-drop, dimensions, and toe box volume.
+We also send a second pair of each shoe to our testing warehouse, collecting hard measurements such as heel-toe-drop, dimensions, and toe box volume.

-We created our standardized test loop, which features various terrains and gradients, to better compare cushioning and landing comfort.
-We took each model on a run around the loop and noted what we liked and didn't like about the cushioning.
-We then took each model out on a long run to see how well the cushioning reduced fatigue.
+We created our standardized test loop, which features various terrains and gradients, to better compare cushioning.
+We took each shoe on a run around the loop and noted what we liked and didn't like about the cushioning.
+We then took each shoe on a long run to see how well the cushioning reduced perceived fatigue.
 Similarly, each shoe was assessed over a shorter recovery run to see how the cushioning felt at slower paces.
 During our faster threshold and interval sessions, we noted how the cushioning felt at pace.
 Taking notes on fatigue, discomfort, and perceived impact helped us narrow down which cushioning we liked the best.
-Back in the lab, we took stack height measurements in the heel and the toe of each shoe so we could report on the amount of underfoot cushioning present and provide an additional way to gauge how much landing comfort each shoe provides.
+Back in the lab, we measured stack height in each shoe's heel and toe so we could report on the amount of underfoot cushioning present.

 running shoes men - we also assessed cushioning in the lab, by cutting the shoe in half...